 “How much will a new combi boiler cost?”

 A common mistake that people make when looking at having a new boiler installed is to go to our good friend Google and type the words “combi boiler prices”.

 The results that come up would have you thinking that you can get your hands on a new combi – and have it installed – for less than £1,000.
 This is just not going to happen.

 Depending upon the size of the boiler you require, how difficult it will be to install and any additional charges incurred – like connecting to the gas grid – the lowest you can expect to pay is around £1,500, with a top estimate of around £4,000 in some circumstances.

-According to the Energy Savings Trust, the average cost of a fully installed boiler will be around £2,300 – but there are a number of things to consider when getting a fuller picture of the cost, like the type of property you have, the age of the system already in place, among other factors.
+According to the Energy Savings Trust, the average cost of a fully installed boiler replacement with additional TRVs on your radiators will be around £4,000 – but there are a number of things to consider when getting a fuller picture of the cost, like the type of property you have, the age of the system already in place, among other factors.

-It’s also important to remember that this cost doesn’t factor in new radiators or radiator valves, it’s just the cost of replacing the boiler and what that normally entails; so keep that in mind and don’t forget the radiators!
+It’s also important to remember that this cost doesn’t factor in new radiators, it’s just the cost of replacing the boiler and what that normally entails; so keep that in mind and don’t forget the radiators!